 Pledge of Surplus Revenues.
-Solely to comply with Texas law allowing the Certificates to be sold for cash, the Certificates are further secured by a lien on and pledge of the "Surplus Revenues" of the City's System.
+To comply with Texas law allowing the Certificates to be sold for cash, the Certificates are further secured by a lien on and pledge of the "Surplus Revenues" of the City's System.
 The term "Surplus Revenues" is defined in the Ordinance to mean the surplus revenues derived by the City from the City's Municipal Drainage Utility System remaining after (a) payment of all amounts constituting operation and maintenance expenses of said Municipal Drainage Utility System, and (b) payment of all debt service, reserve, and other requirements and amounts required to be paid under all ordinances heretofore or hereafter adopted authorizing (i) all bonds, and (ii) all other obligations not on a parity with the Certificates, which are payable from and secured by any Municipal Drainage Utility System revenues, and (c) payment of all amounts payable from any Municipal Drainage Utility System revenues pursuant to contracts heretofore or hereafter entered into by the City in accordance with law.
-Even though the City has pledged the Surplus Revenues of its Municipal Drainage Utility System to further secure the Certificates, the City does not expect that any of such Surplus Revenues will actually be utilized to pay debt service requirements on the Certificates.
+The City expects that such Surplus Revenues will be utilized to pay a portion of the debt service requirements on the Certificates.
+See Table 1 in Appendix A attached hereto